 Simple stretches and exercises can help reduce stiffness.
 Try the following three exercises to keep your fingers limber, decrease joint pain, and increase your productivity and independence.

-Flex and Bend
+1. Flex and Bend

 Begin with your palm facing up and your fingers extended fully.
 Bend your thumb across your palm until you touch the base of your pinky finger.
-Don’t worry if your PsA symptoms hinder your movement; gently stretch your thumb as far as you can toward your littlest finger.
+Gently stretch your thumb as far as you can.
 Then bring your thumb back to its original position.